jakobz5404/Gradescope-GCal-Integration/README.md

 ## Gradescope iCalendar Integration

 All credit goes to [@tanjeffreyz](https://github.com/tanjeffreyz) for developing the web scraping service and most of the README.
+Also, [@zyonse]{https://github.com/zyonse} has a similar program that you can find [here]{https://github.com/tanjeffreyz/planit/pull/2}.
+I don't know if it works.

 Because some online homework platforms such as Gradescope don't have an API for students (boo👎), web scraping is required to retrieve information about assignments. **HTTP requests** are used alongside **Beautiful Soup** to perform this web scraping, which is automatically executed every 6 hours (starting at 12am EST) using **GitHub Actions**.
 This time can be edited by changing the [cron value](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) in main.yml.